Kong/docs.konghq.com/app/konnect/servicehub/service-versions.md

     Different versions of the same service can run in different runtime groups.
     The version name is unique within a group:

-    * If you create multiple versions in the _same group_, they must have unique names.
+    * If you create multiple versions in the _same group_, the versions must have unique names.
     * If you create multiple versions in _different groups_, the versions can have the same name.

 1. Click **Create** to save.